Tokyo Travel Guide

 They're available at the Tokyo Metro information desks in Ueno, Ginza, Shinjuku and Omotesando stations, and you can pick them up at both airports and some hotels.
 You'll need proof that you're a tourist so make sure you have your passport with you.

 Single tickets are available at vending machines at every metro station.
 They have an English language option and you can search by station to make sure you buy the right ticket.
-They only accept credit cards when buying day passes, so make sure you have enough cash if you're buying a single.

 We've already established that Tokyo is big.
 Nearly 38 million people live here (which is more than the entire population of Canada and 11 times the population of Iceland), so it's got to be pretty sizeable to fit all those bodies.
 The city itself is made up of 23 wards, each of which is split into many smaller districts that are all entirely different.
 Here's a look at some of Tokyo's most well-known central districts.